Seeed-Studio/Seeed_Sketch_12ChKeypad/README.md

 ***
 Usage:
 ==========
 Download all the source files.
-There are seven examples for user to use.
+There are two examples for user to use.
 >1.
 The example uses serial output.
 >2.
 If you own an OLED, you can connect it to work with it.Open examples/Grove_xxx_OLED in arduino IDE.
 Compile and download and run it on a arduino board.